ZhaozzReal/DATTSS/README.md

 /path/to/sample1.bam,/path/to/sample2.bam,/path/to/sample3.bam,/path/to/sampleN.bam
 ```

-* ```/path/to/hg38_first_exon_annotation_forDATTSS.txt``` contains first exon regions of all transcripts from protein-coding genes and annotated tandem TSSs within them, which is built on hg38 version.
+* ```/path/to/hgXX_first_exon_annotation_forDATTSS.txt``` contains first exon regions of all transcripts from protein-coding genes and annotated internal tandem TSSs within them, which is built on hg38 or hg19 genome version.

 ## Output